Presentation Sisters: Western Australia

 The party of Presentation women who arrived in Geraldton, Western Australia in July 1891 was made up of three Sisters and one postulant from Sneem, one Sister from Mitchelstown, one postulant from Tipperary and three from Cork.

 New South Wales

-In May 1874, five Sisters arrived in Wagga Wagga from Kildare; and in August 1886, three Sisters and seven postulants from Lucan arrived in Lismore.
+In May 1874, five Sisters arrived in Wagga Wagga from Kildare, including Mother Mary Xavier Byrne; and in August 1886, three Sisters and seven postulants from Lucan arrived in Lismore.
 Sisters from Wagga Wagga established new foundations in Elsternwick (1882), Hay (1883) and Longreach (1900).
 From Hay, a group travelled in 1900 to the goldfields of Western Australia.
 This group formed a union with the Geraldton Congregation in 1969.